LivePersonNY/WebsiteX/wordpress/www/wp-content/plugins/miniorange-saml-20-single-sign-on/readme.txt

 The plugin is compatible with all kinds of enterprise WordPress SAML Single Sign On SSO use cases where the users existing in Azure AD, Azure AD B2C, ADFS, Keycloak, GSuite / Google Apps, Okta, Salesforce, Office 365, Shibboleth, or any SAML compliant Identity Provider can securely login to the WordPress site by authenticating via the IDP that is configured in the plugin.

-That means the WordPress Single Sign On ( SSO ) can be used to achieve Azure login into WordPress, Azure AD login, Azure AD SSO(Azure AD Single Sign-On), Login with Azure AD, Login using Azure AD, Office 365 login, Office 365 Single Sign On, Login using Office 365, Login with Office 365, Login with Azure B2C, ADFS login, Login with ADFS, Okta login, OneLogin SSO, Salesforce login, Login using Salesforce, Google Apps login, Google Apps Single Sign On, Login with Google Apps, Login using Google Apps, Login using Gsuite, Gsuite login into WordPress, Keycloak login, Keycloak SSO, Auth0 login, Shibboleth login, Login with Shibboleth, Login using Shibboleth, Login with Ping, PingFederate login, Ping Federate SSO, ClassLink SSO, FusionAuth SSO, Absorb LMS SSO etc on your WordPress(WP) site using SAML SSO.
+That means the WordPress Single Sign On ( SSO ) can be used to achieve Azure login into WordPress, Azure AD login, Azure AD SSO(Azure AD Single Sign-On), Login with Azure AD, Login using Azure AD, Office 365 login, Office 365 Single Sign On, Login using Office 365, Login with Office 365, Login with Azure B2C, Login with Azure AD B2C, ADFS login, Login with ADFS, Okta login, OneLogin SSO, Salesforce login, Login using Salesforce, Google Apps login, Google Apps Single Sign On, Login with Google Apps, Login using Google Apps, Login using Gsuite, Gsuite login into WordPress, Keycloak login, Keycloak SSO, Auth0 login, Shibboleth login, Login with Shibboleth, Login using Shibboleth, Login with Ping, PingFederate login, Ping Federate SSO, ClassLink SSO, FusionAuth SSO, Absorb LMS SSO etc on your WordPress(WP) site using SAML SSO.

 The plugin can also support WordPress Single Sign On ( SSO ) with any Identity Provider including OAuth, OpenID Connect, Active Directory, database using miniOrange IDP allowing your users to login to the WordPress(WP) site via authenticating with their user store.